Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Embedded payments can also improve cash flow visibility.

-With direct settlement data, you gain real-time insights into when money moves through your ecosystem.
+With direct settlement data, you can gain real-time insights into when money moves through your ecosystem.

-That transparency helps forecast revenue, manage reserves, and plan growth investments.
+That transparency can help you forecast revenue and plan growth investments.

 Key Considerations Before Embedding Payments